tocco/tocco-docs/knowledge_base/errors/nice2_runtime.rst

 Cause
 ^^^^^

-    The whhtmltopdf processed has been killed by signal 9 (SIGKILL) [#f1]_.
+    The whhtmltopdf process has been killed by signal 9 (SIGKILL) [#f1]_.
 This most likely happened because of an out-of-memory error.